PLEASE SHARE ELECTRONICALLY ♻ DO

 6.

-and reuse items that can help displace the production of more stuff that
+reduce consumption overall.
+Reuse items that can help displace the production

-we’ve dumped our “recycled” plastic on have been overloaded, but that doesn’t
+abhorrent and the countries we’ve dumped our “recycled” plastic on have been

 the recycling batch is too spoiled with non-recyclable items, the screeners may